kumbulanit/apex/labs/lab-03-pages-and-page-designer-vodacom.md

        LEFT JOIN vodacom_network_towers nt ON ni.tower_id = nt.tower_id
        LEFT JOIN vodacom_employees e ON ni.assigned_to = e.emp_id
-       WHERE ni.status IN ('Open', 'Acknowledged', 'In Progress') ORDER BY
+       WHERE ni.status IN ('Open', 'Acknowledged', 'In Progress')
-           CASE ni.severity
-               WHEN 'Critical' THEN 1
-               WHEN 'High' THEN 2
-               WHEN 'Medium' THEN 3
-               ELSE 4
-           END,
-           ni.reported_date DESC
        ```
    - Layout:
      - Sequence: `20`